lgoldstein/mina-sshd/README.md

 ## SFTP

 * `SftpFileSystemProvider`
-* `SftpVersionSelector` - all versions &ge; 3 are supported as well as most extensins mentioned in them.
+* `SftpVersionSelector` - all versions &ge; 3 are supported as well as most extensions mentioned in them.
 * Supported OpenSSH extensions: ....
 * Using extensions - checking if they are supported